-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments dealing with the preparation of delegated acts.
-European Parliament and the Council receive all documents at the same time as Member States' experts, and their experts systematically have access to meetings of Commission expert groups dealing with the preparation of delegated acts.
-1. [1] OJ L 123, 12.5.2016, p.
-1. Recital 4 11 11 51 (41) In order to ensure uniform conditions for the implementation of this Regulation, implementing powers should be conferred on the Commission.
+C ommission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments conditions this Regul should be Commissi rder to ensure uniform is for the implementation of llation, implementing powers e conferred on the ion.
+Those powers should be in accordance with on (EU) No 182/2011 of the Parliament and of the When establishing by means menting acts the templates for sed monitoring plans, the technical rules for their application, the Commission ke into account the possibility g information and data for the purpose of Regulation 5/757.
+(41) In order to ensure uniform conditions for the implementation of this Regulation, implementing powers should be conferred on the Commission.
 Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council 1 .
-When establishing by means of implementing acts the templates for standardised monitoring plans, including the technical rules for their uniform application, the Commission should take into account the possibility of reusing information and data collected for the purpose of Regulation (EU) 2015/757.
-1. Regulation (EU) No 182/2011 of the European (41) In order to ensure uniform conditions for the implementation of this Regulation, implementing powers should be conferred on the Commission.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council1.
-When establishing, by means of implementing acts, the list and acceptance criteria of the technologies and the way they are operated to be considered as zero-emission technologies, the templates for standardised monitoring plans, including the technical rules for their uniform application, further specifications of the rules for verification
+When establishing, by means of implementing acts, the list and acceptance criteria of the technologies and the way they are operated to be considered as zero-emission technologies, the templates for standardised monitoring plans, including the technical rules for their uniform application, further specifications of the rules for verification activities, further methods and criteria for the accreditation of verifiers, rules for access rights to and the functional and technical specifications of the FuelEU database and the modalities for the payment of the remedial penalties, the Commission should take into account the possibility of reusing information and data collected for the purposepurposes of Regulation (41) In order to ensure uniform conditions for the implementation of this Regulation, implementing powers should be conferred on the Commission.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council 1 .
+When establishing, by means of implementing acts, the list and acceptance criteria of the technologies and the way they are operated to be considered as zero-emission technologies , the templates for standardised monitoring plans, including the technical rules for their uniform application , further specifications of the rules for verification activities , further methods and criteria for the accreditation of verifiers , rules for access rights to and the functional and technical specifications of the FuelEU database and the modalities for the payment of the